hideyukiinada/transfer-learning/readme.md

 ## 3.5.
 Front propagation
 It may not be clear from the overview of the steps but what retrain.py does is clever in terms of front propagation.
-It is done in two phases.
+It splits front propagation to two phases:

 The first part is to calculate the bottleneck layer values of each image.
 Unless you are using data augmentation, this is done only once for the script execution in a function run_bottleneck_on_image().
 The values are cached on the file system.

 <img src="assets/images/transfer_retrain_py.png" width="420px" align="middle">

-Second part is to use these values as the input to a dense layer neural network and train.
+The second part is to use these values as the input to a dense layer neural network and train.
 This is shown in the green box.
-Since you will be updating the weights for the last layer in a loop, this is a huge time saver.
+Since you will be only updating the weights for the last layer in a loop, this is a huge time saver.

 ## 3.6 Matrix and biases definition for the last layer

-A matrix and the bias for the last layer is defined add_final_retrain_ops():
+A matrix and biases for the last layer are defined add_final_retrain_ops():

 ```
   layer_name = 'final_retrain_ops'